 Postmates also allows order batching.
 You’ll receive other orders while you’re in the middle of your current job, but you have to finish your current job to start the next one.

 Winner: The DoorDash app.
 Even without an in-app map, the cleaner, simpler design makes it easier to use.
 The batching feature is better executed and you don’t have to continuously tap buttons.

 Which job has a better pay structure?
 Which pays more?

 As a delivery driver for your next-gen app job, you get paid by the order.
 There is no hourly wage.
 Both apps allow tipping inside the app.

-DoorDash: You are paid a flat $6 fee for each delivery and you receive 100% of all tips.
+DoorDash: You are paid a flat fee, around $6-$10, for each delivery and you receive 100% of all tips.
 Occasionally longer or more challenging orders will result in a $1–$3 “boost” pay.
 The app makes it obvious that you’re supposed to tip either inside the app and in person.
 Because DoorDash is newer and business can be slower, John reports that he makes $6–$15/hour.
 Tipping is allowed and encouraged inside the app.

-Postmates: Your fee is calculated based on the distance from the pickup location to the drop-off, and the time it takes you to get there.
+Postmates: Your fee is calculated based on a flat fee + mileage rate between pickup and drop off + the time it takes you to get from the pickup to the customer.
 That means you’re not paid for the trip to the pickup location.
 If demand is high, the app triggers “blitz pricing,” which is a 1.25–1.75x multiplier.
 John makes $10–$18/hour with Postmates.
 Postmates also allows customers to tip inside the app after the order is complete.